openvinotoolkit/security_addon/docs/ovsa_get_started_kvm.md

 	cd /opt/ovsa/bin
 	./license_server
 	```
-	**NOTE**: If you are behind a firewall, check and set your proxy settings to ensure the license server is able to validate the certificates.
+	> **Note**: If you are behind a firewall, check and set your proxy settings to ensure the license server is able to validate the certificates.

-### Step 5: Install the OpenVINO™ Security Add-on Model Hosting Component
+### Step 5: Install the OpenVINO™ Security Add-on Model User Components
 This step is for the User.
 References to the Guest VM are to `ovsa_runtime`.

-The Model Hosting components install the OpenVINO™ Security Add-on Runtime Docker container based on OpenVINO™ Model Server NGINX Docker to host a access controlled model.
+The Model Hosting components install the OpenVINO™ Security Add-on Tools and the Runtime Docker container based on OpenVINO™ Model Server NGINX Docker to host a access controlled model.

 1. Log on to the User Guest VM as `<user>`.